japila-books/apache-spark-internals/docs/storage/BlockInfo.md

 The writer task is assigned in the following scenarios:

-* A xref:storage:BlockInfoManager.adoc#lockForWriting[write lock is requested for a memory block (with no writer and readers)]
+* A storage:BlockInfoManager.md#lockForWriting[write lock is requested for a memory block (with no writer and readers)]

-* A xref:storage:BlockInfoManager.adoc#unlock[memory block is unlocked]
+* A storage:BlockInfoManager.md#unlock[memory block is unlocked]

-* xref:storage:BlockInfoManager.adoc#releaseAllLocksForTask[All locks obtained by a task are released]
+* storage:BlockInfoManager.md#releaseAllLocksForTask[All locks obtained by a task are released]

-* A xref:storage:BlockInfoManager.adoc#removeBlock[memory block is removed]
+* A storage:BlockInfoManager.md#removeBlock[memory block is removed]

-* xref:storage:BlockInfoManager.adoc#clear[Clearing the current state of `BlockInfoManager`].
+* storage:BlockInfoManager.md#clear[Clearing the current state of `BlockInfoManager`].